 Jae-Hyun Jung is an investigator at Schepens Eye Research Institute/Massachusetts Eye and Ear and an instructor (tenure track faculty) at Department of Ophthalmology, Harvard Medical School.
 His current research interests focus on optical imaging systems for vision rehabilitation, visual fatigue of human vision related on three-dimensional display, three-dimensional display, image processing including computational photography and depth extraction.
 He received his Ph.D. degrees in the School of Electrical Engineering, Seoul National University, Korea, in 2012.
-He has written 5 patents and published over 29 journal papers and 70 conference papers.
-He received the best paper of the year award in Schepens Eye Research Institute, Harvard Medical School in 2015, the best researcher award in School of Electrical Engineering, Seoul National University in 2011, and Merck Young Scientists Award in 2009.
+He has written 5 patents and published over 34 journal papers and more than 70 conference papers.
+He received the Alice Adler Fellowship Award for Junior Faculty in 2017, best paper of the year award in Schepens Eye Research Institute, Harvard Medical School in 2015, the best researcher award in School of Electrical Engineering, Seoul National University in 2011, and Merck Young Scientists Award in 2009.
 He awarded outstanding paper awards in several optical/electrical engineering conferences in 2008, 2010, 2011, and 2012, respectively.

 - Optical engineering approach to vision rehabilitation (Prism glasses and Imaging system for visual prostheses)